QCCareerSchool-Org/www.qcpetstudies.com/guidelines.md

 ## Sections

-All page content must be between `<section>` tags.
+All content must contained within `<section>` tags.
 Each logical section of the page must be in its own section.
 Each subsequent section should use a different background color or background image to distinguish it from the preceding section.

 Sections have a preset padding defined in the theme that should generally not be overridden.